progund/object-cache/README.md

 ## Use ObjectCache in Android

+We have a more complete guide on how to use ObjectCache in Android, check out: [https://github.com/progund/object-cache/blob/master/doc/README-ANDROID.md](README-ANDROID.md)

 ### Create an ObjectCache in Android

 Creating an ObjectCache instance is the only thing that differs